 The map below shows the exact topographic location of the trailhead

 Okay service from the trailhead and along the trail.
 No guarantees but we had several bars of LTE and 3G.
+My network is Verizon.
 YMMV.